-Inauthentic and Counterfeit product suspensions is a very common problem among Amazon sellers.
-And in this article, we’ll look more closely at this problem and try to give you a few ideas for solutions.
-But now, the basics of Amazon…
+Inauthentic and Counterfeit product suspensions are a very common problem among Amazon sellers.
+And in this guide, we’ll look more closely at this problem and try to give you a few ideas for solutions.

 Inauthentic and Counterfeit Products on Amazon

 However, with it, another issue resurfaced.
 This is the issue of sales of inauthentic or counterfeit products.
 As with any other multinational company, Amazon observes a set of stringent rules and policies that all sellers using the company’s platform must abide by.
 So, if you are a Seller account owner and you have received an ominous looking email from Amazon suspending you, fret not.
 We know this account might be your primary or only source of income and as such we will equip you with everything you need to know to set the scales right.

 What Is a Suspended Amazon Account?

 Before we go any further, let us first understand what a suspended account means.
 It is when Amazon disables your sellers account.
 However, at this point you still have the chance to recover it by submitting an appeal within 17 days.
 If that appeal does not go through, your account will be categorized as denied.
 Even a denied account can be recovered by submitting a revised action plan but if it escalates to the point of banning, that is the last straw.
 You might as well say goodbye to your Amazon days.
 However, if you are thinking you can get around this smartly by making a new Amazon sellers account, think again.
 Amazon’s terms and conditions do not allow you to open another Amazon seller’s account once you have set up your first account.

 Now that we know what suspension is, the next question that arises is, why was your Amazon seller’s account suspended?

 Reasons Why You Got The Inauthentic/Counterfeit Products Suspension